top of page

 Nothing is withdrawn.

-Nothing is softened.
+Nothing is softened or removed.

 Larger Purpose